+So it looks like you’ve finally found your new home.
+You’ve begun the conveyancing process and you’re starting to think about what lies ahead.
 Of course, preparation is key when it comes to moving home.
 The thought of picking up your new set of keys soon should excite you, not fill you with dread.
 To make sure your move runs like clockwork, everything goes ahead without a hitch and you settle into the new place as fast and as comfortably as possible; we’ve put together this handy moving house checklist.

 Planning ahead: Before exchange of contracts